 A public transport system suitable for everyone requires knowledge on how the accessibility, mobility and quality of life of different individuals and groups are impacted by the public transport system.
 A society that satisfies all its citizens' needs and ensures that all citizens can have influence, imposes demands on planning processes with democratic participation, and pays attention to which groups in society (based on e.g. age, income, ethnicity, disability, type of residence) benefit from new public transport solutions and mobility services.
+Changed conditions for teleworking can further affect the accessibility of different groups.
 The transport system, including public transport, plays an important role with respect to the ambitions to reduce social gaps and improve economic development, job creation and housing supply.
 The following research issues are prioritised in the research area:

-• which groups in society are benefited or disadvantaged by public transport investments, changed services and pricing, and in what way the public transport system can support more equal and egalitarian access to society's resources?

-- What account do authorities take of citizens' different needs and perceptions when designing public transport, e.g. children, people with disabilities and different socio-economic groups? - How, and with what results, does collaboration between public transport actors and residents, including new, digital methods for dialogue and feedbackincrease the participation of different groups in planning and decisionmaking? - How is public transport planned and designed so that it is, and is perceived to be, safe and secure, for both passengers and employees?
+- which groups in society are benefited or disadvantaged by public transport investments, changed services and pricing, and in what way the public transport system can support more equal and egalitarian access to society's resources? - What account do authorities take of citizens' different needs and perceptions when designing public transport, e.g. children, people with disabilities and different socio-economic groups? - How, and with what results, does collaboration between public transport actors and residents, including new, digital methods for dialogue and feedback increase the participation of different groups in planning and decision-making? - How is public transport planned and designed so that it is, and is perceived to be, safe and secure, for both passengers and employees?
 How can it be designed to minimise noise and barrier effects?